Which employers offer HR graduate training schemes?

-It’s common for HR graduate programmes to involve ‘rotating’ through placements in various teams to gain experience of different aspects of human resources, such as employee relations, learning and development, reward management and recruitment.
+HR schemes are a good way to build a wide range of experience: it’s common for them to involve ‘rotating’ through placements in various teams to gain experience of different aspects of human resources, such as employee relations, learning and development, reward management and recruitment.
 The scheme could take the form of four six-month placements, for example.

-To give you a head start, here’s a selection of 2020 HR graduate schemes in a range of industries:
+To give you a head start, here’s a selection of opportunities in a range of industries:

-- Balfour Beatty offers a two-year HR scheme within its business graduate programme.
+- Balfour Beatty offers a two-year business graduate scheme in which you can specialise in HR.

 - Accenture runs a two-year rotational human resources talent accelerator programme.